Loop-erased partitioning of a graph: mean-field analysis: Acknowledgments

 \section{{Acknowledgments}}

-{Part of this work started during the preparation of the master thesis~\cite{Q16} and the authors are thankful to Diego Garlaschelli for acting as co-supervisor of this thesis project.
-A special acknowledgment is devoted to Alexandre Gaudilli\`ere for suggesting the ``bear-strategy'' in the proof of \cref{proporso} and for the many inspiring discussions on the subject.
-L. Avena was supported by NWO Gravitation Grant 024.002.003-NETWORKS.
-M. Quattropani was partially supported by the INdAM-GNAMPA Project 2019 ``Markov chains and games on networks''.}
+{ L. Avena was supported by NWO Gravitation Grant 024.002.003-NETWORKS.
+M. Quattropani was partially supported by the INdAM-GNAMPA Project 2019 ``Markov chains and games on networks''.
+Part of this work started during the preparation of the master thesis~\cite{Q16} and the authors are thankful to Diego Garlaschelli for acting as co-supervisor of this thesis project. }